mpdf/mpdf.github.io/reference/codepages-glyphs/mbstring.md

 modification_time: 2015-08-05T12:03:01+00:00
 ---

-<p>Currently the following character encodings are supported by the mbstring module.
-Any of those Character encodings can be specified in the encoding parameter of mbstring functions.</p>
+Currently the following character encodings are supported by the mbstring module.
+Any of those Character encodings can be specified in the encoding parameter of mbstring functions.

 <ul>
 <li>UCS-4, UCS-4BE, UCS-4LE</li>
 <li>UCS-2, UCS-2BE, UCS-2LE</li>